 Louis and Henry were both invited to Windsor Castle in 1860 to give Queen Victoria an opportunity to assess Louis’s potential and she was pleased by both brothers.
 More importantly, Alice seemed to be taken with Louis and the feeling seemed to be mutual as Louis requested a photograph of the princess before his departure home.

 The engagement was announced on 30 April 1861 and Alice was given a dowry of £30,000, while Queen Victoria made it known she expected a new palace to be built for her daughter’s comfort.
 Hesse was not a rich kingdom and a new palace would cause financial difficulties so the people of Darmstadt were already holding a grudge against Alice before they even met her.
-However, the problems with Hesse were to prove minor in comparison to the blow that was about to be dealt with the death of Prince Albert in December 1861 which completely overshadowed the wedding.
+However, the problems with Hesse were to prove minor in comparison to the blow that was about to be dealt with the death of Prince Albert in December 1861 which would completely overshadow the wedding.

-Alice’s lace veil was kept in the Hessian family and was used by Victoria Melita of Edinburgh when she married Alice’s eldest son, Ernest Louis, in 1894.
+Alice’s lace veil was kept in the Hessian family and was used by Victoria Melita of Saxe-Coburg and Gotha when she married Alice’s eldest son, Ernest Louis, in 1894.
 Sadly, the veil was lost in the tragic air crash at Ostend on 16 November 1937 which claimed the lives of the Dowager Grand Duchess Eleonore of Hesse, Grand Duke Georg Donatus of Hesse and his wife, Grand Duchess Cecile, together with their young sons, Prince Ludwig and Prince Alexander of Hesse.
 The family had been en route to London for the marriage of Ernest Louis’s eldest son, Louis, to the Hon.
 Margaret Geddes.